tos-network/emo/docs/libp2p-resource-management.md

 # libp2p Network Resource Manager <small>(`Swarm.ResourceMgr`)</small>

 ## Purpose
-The purpose of this document is to provide more information about the [libp2p Network Resource Manager](https://github.com/libp2p/go-libp2p/tree/master/p2p/host/resource-manager#readme) and how it's integrated into Kubo so that Kubo users can understand and configure it appropriately.
+The purpose of this document is to provide more information about the [libp2p Network Resource Manager](https://github.com/libp2p/go-libp2p/tree/master/p2p/host/resource-manager#readme) and how it's integrated into Emo so that Emo users can understand and configure it appropriately.

 ## 🙋 Help!
 The resource manager is protecting my node but I want to understand more
 The resource manager is generally a *feature* to bound libp2p's resources, whether from bugs, unintentionally misbehaving peers, or intentional Denial of Service attacks.